forta-network/docs/docs/testing.md

 };
 ```

 The signature of this function is `(txEvent: TransactionEvent) => Promise<Finding[]>`.
 That is, it accepts a `TransactionEvent` as an input, and returns a Promise of an array of `Finding` objects.
-In this simple example, we check whether there any Tether token transfer events above 10,000 USDT.
+In this simple example, we check whether there are any Tether token transfer events above 10,000 USDT.
 If so, we flag the transaction by creating a `Finding` object.
 We then return what we found in the `findings` array.
 Pretty straightforward.

 ## Manual testing